tom-pvfc/task-management-system/README.md

 #__Tom Riley Task Management System__

 ##Getting started
-1. install modules - npm install
+1. install node_modules using command npm install
-2. run code with node fuse watch
+2. run code in terminal with "npm run watch"

 ##Decisions
 - Created data in the app.tsx and storing the dataset into redux to use in pages within the site